-Prerequisites: Biology, Chemistry, and Biology teacher recommendation
+Prerequisites: Biology or Biomedical Science, Chemistry, and Biology or Biomedical Science teacher recommendation

 This intensive course includes a detailed study of molecular biology, explores the role of genetics in evolution, and includes a comparative study of microorganisms, plants, animals, physiology, and their impact on the environment.
 Preparation for the AP exam is expected, and laboratory attendance outside of regular class time is required.